viklund/courses/ngsintro/1609/labs/loops-lab.md

 for file in $(ls $1/*.sam);
 do

-    # check if the intended output file doesn't already exists
+    # check if the intended output file doesn't already exists.
+    # ${file%.*} means that it will take the file name and remove everything
+    # after the last punctuation in the name.
-    if [ ! -f $file.bam ];
+    if [ ! -f ${file%.*}.bam ];
     then

         # print a message to the screen so that the user knows what's happening.
-        # ${file%.*} means that it will take the file name and remove everything
-        # after the last punctuation in the name.
         echo "Converting $file to ${file%.*}.bam"

         # do the actual converting
         samtools view -bS $file > ${file%.*}.bam

     else
+        # inform the user that the conversion is skipped
-        echo "Skipping conversion of $file as ${file%.*}.bam already exist" done
+        echo "Skipping conversion of $file as ${file%.*}.bam already exist" fi done
 {% endhighlight %}
 </details>